A Question of Love

 A Question of Love is a 1978 American made-for-television drama film directed by Jerry Thorpe and written by William Blinn.
 The movie is based on a true legal case in which a lesbian mother fought for custody of her children against her ex-husband who claimed her lifestyle was immoral.

 The film stars Gena Rowlands and Jane Alexander as the lesbian couple, Clu Gulager as the ex-husband, with Ned Beatty and Bonnie Bedelia as the custody lawyers.
 It premiered on November 26, 1978, on ABC, and was nominated for a Golden Globe Award for Best Television Film.

 Plot

 Linda Ray Guettner, a divorcée and nurse, is raising her sons without any help from their father, Mike Guettner.
 When she moves in with her lover, Barbara Moreland and her daughter, Linda's oldest son gets suspicious of the nature of their relationship.
 When he questions his mother about it, she tells him she is a lesbian.
-After visiting his dad one weekend, he decides to live with him instead, and tells his father about his mother and her lover.
+After visiting his dad one weekend, he decides to live with him instead, and tells his father about his mother's relationship.
 Mike goes to court and files for full custody of both boys.
 His position is that her lifestyle is not in the boys' best interests.
 Even with all the bad deeds exposed about Linda's ex-husband, the ensuing legal battle boiled down to whether an environment with two homosexual parents is healthy for children.